-Nicholson and Sabat have collaborated on several academic and artistic research projects as well as publications revolving around a mutual interest for examining various possible approaches to “Harmonic Space” that may be interesting in music composition.
-In 2020, they published a revision and extension of Sabat and Wolfgang von Schweinitz’s original Helmholz-Ellis JI Pitch Notation, which has already become a standard throughout Europe for notating music in just intonation.
+Nicholson and Sabat have collaborated on several academic and artistic research projects as well as publications.
+These have revolved around a mutual interest for examining various possible approaches to Harmonic Space that may be interesting in music composition.
+In 2020, they published a revision and extension of Sabat and Wolfgang von Schweinitz’s original Helmholtz-Ellis JI Pitch Notation, which has already become a standard throughout Europe for notating music in just intonation.

 Since 2019, Nicholson has been a member of the Berlin-based Harmonic Space Orchestra.
 This collective of 15 musicians meets regularly to research and explore their shared interest in finding new ways to sound precisely tuned intervals, mainly produced by acoustic instruments, in an inclusive and pluralistic creative environment.
 He is also a member of Plainsound Music Edition, a curated interdisciplinary virtual edition featuring open source, non-commercial sharing of experimental, perception-driven artistic work and research.
 There is a primary, but not exclusive focus on musical practices centred around extended just intonation.